 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of the aggregate discretely presented component unit of the University, which is discussed in Notes 1 and 20.
-Those financial statements were audited by another auditor whose report thereon have been furnished to us, and our opinion, insofar as it relates to the amounts included for the component unit of the University, is based on the report of the other auditor.
+We did not audit the financial statements of the discretely presented component unit of the University, which are discussed in Notes 1 and 19.
+Those financial statements were audited by another auditor whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for the component unit of the University, is based on the report of the other auditor.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-The financial statements of the component units of the University that were audited by other auditors upon whose reports we are relying were audited in accordance with auditing standards generally accepted in the United States of America, but not in accordance with Government Auditing Standards.
+The financial statements of the component unit of the University that were audited by another auditor upon whose report we are relying were audited in accordance with auditing standards generally accepted in the United States of America, but not in accordance with Government Auditing Standards.